 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.

-1. Bring a big pot of water to a boil, add a generous amount of salt, and cook the noodles just until they’re barely al dente (check the package for the noodles you’re using).
-I like to break the spaghetti in half so the noodles are easier to toss.
+1. Bring a big pot of water to a boil, add a generous amount of salt, and cook the noodles just until they’re barely al dente (check the package for the noodles you’re using, but for Fiber Gourmet Light Spaghetti it takes about 17-19 minutes in Utah where it’s high elevation.)
+I break the spaghetti in half so the noodles are easier to toss.

 2. While noodles are cooking, measure out coleslaw mix and Black Sesame Seeds, slice green onions, slice sugar-snap peas, and cut up the red bell pepper.

-3. Put the Adams 100% Natural Peanut Butter (affiliate link) or other natural peanut butter in a large measuring cup and microwave 20-30 seconds, just until peanut butter is softened.
+3. Put Adams 100% Natural Peanut Butter (affiliate link) or other low-sugar peanut butter in a large measuring cup and microwave 20-30 seconds, just until peanut butter is softened.

 5. As soon as noodles are done, rinse with cold water and drain well.